onefoursix/sdc-k8s-deployment-with-custom-config/examples/example-5/README.md

 ### Loading <code>sdc.properties</code> from a ConfigMap

-An approach that offers greater flexibility than "baking-in" the <code>sdc.properties</code> file is to dynamically mount an <code>sdc.properties</code> file at deployment time.
+An approach that offers greater flexibility than "baking-in" the <code>sdc.properties</code> file (as in Example 2) is to dynamically mount an <code>sdc.properties</code> file at deployment time.
 One way to do that is to store an <code>sdc.properties</code> file in a configMap and to Volume Mount the configMap into the SDC container, overwriting the default <code>sdc.properties</code> file included with the image.

 The configMap's representation of <code>sdc.properties</code> will be read-only, so one can't use any <code>SDC_CONF_</code> prefixed environment variables in the SDC deployment; all custom property values for properties defined in <code>sdc.properties</code> need to be set in the  configMap (though one can still set <code>SDC_JAVA_OPTS</code> in the environment as that is a "pure" environment variable used by SDC).